Servings: 4 Total time: 90 hours 20 minutes

 Preparation

 1. Prepare the sausages and bacon: Heat a large frying pan and fry the sausages until lightly browned.
-There is no need to cook them completely at this stage.
-Remove them from the pan and cut them into 4 to 5 cm pieces.
-In the same pan, brown the bacon until crispy.
+They don't need to be cooked through at this stage.
+Remove them from the pan and cut them into 4-5 cm pieces.
+In the same pan, fry the bacon until crisp.

-2. Assemble the stew: In a large Dutch oven or deep saucepan, place a layer of sliced potatoes on the bottom.
-Add a layer of sliced onions, then the pieces of bacon and sausage.
-Repeat layers if necessary.
+2. To assemble the stew: In a large casserole dish or deep pot, place a layer of sliced potatoes on the bottom.
+Add a layer of sliced onions, then the bacon and sausage pieces.
+Repeat the layers as needed.

-3. Add the broth: Pour the hot broth over the ingredients in the casserole, so as to partially cover the sausages, bacon and vegetables.
+3. Add the stock: Pour the hot stock over the ingredients in the casserole dish, so as to partially cover the sausages, bacon, and vegetables.
 Season with salt and pepper to taste.

-4. Cook the Coddle: Cover the pot with a lid and simmer over low heat for about 1.5 hours.
-The Coddle should cook slowly to allow the flavors to blend well.
-The potatoes should be tender and the sausages well cooked.
+4. To cook the coddle: Cover the pot with a lid and simmer over low heat for about 1 hour and 30 minutes.
+The coddle needs to cook gently to allow the flavors to meld.
+The potatoes should be tender, and the sausages thoroughly cooked.

-5. Serve: Serve the Coddle hot, garnished with chopped fresh parsley.
+5. Serving: Serve the Coddle piping hot, garnished with fresh chopped parsley.

 Note